Vermont police: Pilot dies after fall from hot-air balloon | Business

 The balloon took off from the Post Mills airport Thursday afternoon.
 Some time later the balloon touched down in a field and one passenger fell out, but was unhurt.

-At that point, the pilot became entangled in gear affixed to the balloon as it re-ascended.
+At that point, pilot Brian Boland, 72, of Post Mills, Vermont, became entangled in gear affixed to the balloon as it re-ascended.
 He eventually fell to the ground in a field where he was pronounced dead.

 After the pilot's death, three other passengers remained in the balloon until it caught in a grove of trees about 1.5 miles (2.4 kilometers) farther north in Piermont, New Hampshire, where they escaped without injury.